-Starting from 1 January 2018, the Group applies the IFRS 9 simplified approach to measuring expected credit losses (ECL) which uses a lifetime expected loss allowance for all trade receivables.
+The Group applies the IFRS 9 simplified approach to measuring expected credit losses (ECL) which uses a lifetime expected loss allowance for all trade receivables.

 To measure the expected credit losses, trade receivables have been grouped based on shared credit risk characteristics and the days past due.